Is your produce organic?

 If you can’t make full payment in the pledge period, you can choose from two other payment options to help spread out the cost: half-payment during the pledge period and half-payment by September 1st, or ten equal payments over the year (excluding January and February).
 We also make individual arrangements when applicable.

 To help make CSA membership available to a broader range of people, we have established a CSA Share Scholarship Fund.
-This fund gives the opportunity to respond to economic disparities, and further strengthens our sense of community.
+This fund gives members the opportunity to respond to economic disparities, and further strengthens our sense of community.

 How much produce does each member receive?